Corbin-Rochelle/Design-Document/README.md

 - View Cart
   - Remove Item
   - Back to Shopping
+- Return and Item
+  - Which Item?
+  - Back to Shopping
 - Checkout (moves to [3])
 - Logout (moves to [1])